 The College Board is committed to protecting the privacy of students’ data.
 We depend on administrators in particular to guard against such misuses of data and discourage schools from using AP score reports for the purposes of evaluating or comparing teachers.
 For this reason, all visitors to this site agree to certain legal terms and conditions.

 Additional safeguards include:

 - Principals can choose to restrict AP teachers from accessing individual students’ exam results.
-The principal must contact AP Services for Educators to make the request, and would then be responsible for sharing the data directly with teachers.
-Teachers would still have access to the AP Instructional Planning Reports, but these do not include individual student-level data.
+The principal must contact AP Services for Educators to make the request and would then be responsible for sharing the data directly with teachers.
+Teachers can still retain access to the AP Instructional Planning Reports, which do not include individual student-level data.

-- Principals can completely restrict access for certain staff members (i.e., staff who are no longer employed at a school) by contacting AP Services for Educators.
+Principals and superintendents can completely remove access for certain staff members (i.e., staff who are no longer employed at a school or district) by contacting AP Services for Educators.